hauke96/the-green-spot/content/posts/iceland-2018-report-2/index.en.md

 {{< imgScale "DSC00690_1600.JPG" "Small but beautiful waterfalls at the Brennivínskvísl."
 "500x" >}}

 From there the landscape became more and more green and next to the moss there was even grass growing.
-Finally we crossed the river Holmsa which was quite cold but not that difficult.
+Finally we crossed the river Hólmsá which was quite cold but not that difficult.
-Further upstream the Holmsa flowed throgh a smaller canyon with further waterfalls.
+Further upstream the Hólmsá flowed throgh a smaller canyon with further waterfalls.

 {{< imgScale "DSC00739_1600.JPG" "Canyon of the river Hólmsá."
 "500x" >}}